Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Frequently Asked Questions About Clearco

 No. Clearco structures its financing as a "purchase of future receivables," not a loan.
 Their contract explicitly states it is a purchase and sale transaction.
-However, the economic effect is similar: you receive capital upfront and repay a fixed amount (typically 20 to 23% more than you received) through daily revenue sweeps of up to 50% of your receivables.
+However, the economic effect is similar: you receive capital upfront and repay a fixed amount (typically 8 to 14% more than you received per Finaloop and Commerce Caffeine) through daily revenue sweeps of up to 50% of your receivables.

 Clearco typically takes 50% of your daily receivables until the full "Specified Amount" is repaid.
-For example, on a $320,000 advance, you would repay approximately $393,000, meaning Clearco keeps roughly $73,000 (a 22.8% flat fee).
-Because there is no fixed repayment timeline, the effective APR depends on how fast your revenue comes in.
-If you repay in 6 months, the annualized cost exceeds 45%.
+Independent Clearco reviews place Cash Advance / Capital flat fees in the 8–14% range — Finaloop reports a 12% flat fee on Marketing Capital and Commerce Caffeine reports 8–14%.
+On a $320,000 advance at a 12% midpoint, you would repay approximately $358,400 — Clearco keeps roughly $38,400.
+Because there is no fixed repayment timeline, the effective APR depends on how fast your revenue comes in: a 12% flat fee repaid over 4 months annualizes above 40% (matching Trustpilot quotes citing 35–40% APR).

 No. Clearco's contract prohibits you from entering into any other cash advance, factoring, royalty, revenue share, or similar financing arrangement with any third party.
 You also cannot take on any new loan secured by future receivables without Clearco's prior written consent.
 This exclusivity clause is one of the most restrictive in the revenue based financing industry.